North-facing garden ideas have an exquisite beauty. More subtle, yet just as enticing as their sunnier counterparts.

-In their shadiest corners, intriguing planting choices can be layered, while brighter areas can be devoted to colorful garden ideas with beautiful blooms.
+In their shadiest corners, intriguing planting choices can be layered, while brighter areas can be devoted to colorful backyard ideas with beautiful blooms.

 Whether you’ve a tiny courtyard, patio or a good-sized plot, pick the plants that will thrive and they’ll be the basis for a haven where you can be at one with nature.
 After all the spadework, don’t forget to plan your garden decor and the all-important spot to sit, relax and enjoy the view.

 Discover our north-facing garden ideas below for more advice, tips and garden shade inspiration.